sashamensk/working-with-streams/README.md

 ### 4. Reading from Stream

-Read the documentation pages for _StreamReader.ReadToEnd_, _StreamReader.ReadLine_, _StreamReader.Read_, _StreamReader.Peek_ methods, and implement the methods in [ReadingFromString](WorkingWithStreams/ReadingFromStream.cs) class.
+Read the documentation pages for the _StreamReader.ReadToEnd_, _StreamReader.ReadLine_, _StreamReader.Read_, _StreamReader.Peek_ methods and implement the methods in the [ReadingFromString](WorkingWithStreams/ReadingFromStream.cs) class.

 #### ReadLineByLine

-_ReadLineByLine_ method should return an array of strings, and each element of the array is a text line that ends with line terminator in the underlying string.
+The _ReadLineByLine_ method should return an array of strings and each element of the array is a text line that ends with a line terminator in the underlying string.

-* _StreamReader.ReadLine_ method returns null if the end of the input stream is reached.
-Check the return value for null to stop reading from a stream.
+* The _StreamReader.ReadLine_ method returns null if the end of the input stream is reached.
+Check if the returned value is null to stop reading from a stream.
-* Use [List&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1) list for storing a list of strings, and _List&lt;T&gt;.ToArray_ method for copying the list elements to a new array.
+* Use the [List&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1) list for storing a list of strings and the _List&lt;T&gt;.ToArray_ method for copying the list elements to a new array.

-Example of the string the StreamReader consumes:
+The example of the string StreamReader consumes:

 "one&lt;line terminator&gt;two&lt;line terminator&gt;three"